ElAlex2/ionic-tech-test/readme.md

 # Technical Test Angular + Ionic

-As requested, the application is able to load (has infinite scrolling), TV Shows from the API.
+As requested, the application is able to load TV Shows from the API.

 When entering a TV show details page, it can be added to a list of favorites.